m-kirstetter/blockchain-developer-bootcamp-final-project/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-## TODO
+## TODO/IDEAS

 - Frontend
-- Either store full gig on IPFS or hash gig content as ID
+- Either store full gig on IPFS or hash gig content as tamper
 - Add feature to prove deployed contract (testnet) is really from enrolled freelancer (owner address same as freelancer address or custom function on deployed contract, etc)
+- See to split payment (80% for winning freelancer, 20% split between remaining freelancers)
+- See how to deal with ETH in edge cases (no one or not enough freelancers applied, recruiter never reviews, etc..)
 - Optimise for gas
 - Refactor functions
 - Add features